 If Members can invite is set to No and Admins and users in the guest inviter role can invite is set to Yes, users in the Guest Inviter role will still be able to invite guests.

-Under Collaboration restrictions, choose whether to allow or deny invitations to the domains you specify.
+Under Collaboration restrictions, you can choose whether to allow or deny invitations to the domains you specify and enter specific domain names in the text boxes.
+For multiple domains, enter each domain on a new line.
 For more information, see Allow or block invitations to B2B users from specific organizations.